-The proponent will provide the rationale for the project, explaining the background, the problems or opportunities that project is intended to satisfy and the stated objectives.
+The proponent will describe the purpose of the project by providing the rationale for the project, explaining the background, the problems or opportunities that the project is intended to satisfy and the stated objectives from the perspective of the proponent.

-The purpose of' the project should be established from the perspective of the proponent.
-If the objectives of the project are related to or contribute to broader private or public sector policies, plans or programs, this information should also be included.
+If the objectives of the project are related to or contribute to broader private or public sector policies, plans or programs, this information will also be included.